The Scrum At Scale® Guide

 The agile coaches and trainers implementing these concepts at Amazon, GE, 3M, Toyota, Spotify, Maersk, Comcast, AT&T and many other companies working with Jeff Sutherland have been helpful in testing these concepts across a wide range of companies in different domains.

-And finally, Avi Schneier and Alex Sutherland have been invaluable in formulating and editing this document.
+And finally, Avi Schneier, Alex Sutherland and Jessica Larsen have been invaluable in formulating and editing this document.